Blindness and vision impairments

 You may find a long cane useful when travelling.
 These canes are usually foldable and can help you get around by detecting objects in your path.
 The cane will also make drivers and other pedestrians aware that you have sight loss.

-The charity Guide Dogs has been providing guide dogs for people with vision loss for many years.
+Guide Dogs has been providing guide dogs for people with vision loss for many years.
 Guide dogs can help you get around, and provide both a sense of independence and companionship.

 If you apply for a guide dog, Guide Dogs provide all the essential equipment free of charge and can also offer financial assistance if needed for things like food or vet costs.